Direct Answer

 About the author

 A.L.
-MacFarland is the founder of AEO PRO Lab and writes about SEO, AEO, AI search visibility, and the structural side of modern discoverability.
+MacFarland is the founder of AEO Pro Lab and writes about SEO, AEO, AI search visibility, and the structural side of modern discoverability.
 Connect on LinkedIn.